wimmer-k/MuonRCNP/README.md

 ```
 gives you some help on the options:
 "-r N" is the run number N, it will automatically read from the proper disk and write the output to ./root/runXXXX.root
-"-s setfile.dat” is to choose the settings file, which contains the settings for the analysis
+"-s setfile.dat" is to choose the settings file, which contains the settings for the analysis
 "-m M" is the memory depth, the number of fragments M stored in memory for timestamp sorting, if you get warnings that events have to be discarded, increase this number
-“-w W” is the event building window, fragments which are less than W ns away from the last fragment in the current event are added, otherwise a new event is created.
+"-e E" is the event building window, fragments which are less than E ns away from the last fragment in the current event are added, otherwise a new event is created.
+"-w W" chooses if the waveform is written to the tree, 0 for never, 1 only if the threshold was crossed, 2 always, 3 if threshold not crossed do not write anything

 two other options are more for debugging:
-"-l F” is the last fragment to be read, only F fragments are process then
+"-l F" is the last fragment to be read, only F fragments are process then
-"-v V” is the verbose level, the higher V the more stuff is dumped to the screen
+"-v V" is the verbose level, the higher V the more stuff is dumped to the screen

 A typical command would be
 ```